aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/bootstrap-fullnode.md

 ## Restore data from a backup

-We're hosting the **AIT3 blockchain** (other network coming soon) backup data on AWS S3 and Google Cloud GCS.
-Following the guide below to build your Aptos DB, then you can point your fullnode binary to start with this restored data directory.
+Follow the guide below to build your Aptos database; then you can configure your fullnode binary to start with this restored data directory.

 ### Using source code or docker